UK remains popular destination for EU company founders

 “The data is clear… We see strong and consistent increases in the numbers of EU nationals resident in the UK who are starting businesses here.
 We are immensely proud to be partnering with Tide to make it easier for these founders and entrepreneurs to open a business bank account as seamlessly as possible and keep the SME economy thriving”.

-Setting up your business with Tide is incredibly fast, easy and free.
+Setting up your business with Tide is incredibly fast, easy and economical.
 You not only get to officially start your company, but you get a free business current account at the same time, which is the best way to ensure you’re keeping your finances in order from day one.
 Be your own boss and register your company with Tide! 🎉

 Photo by RODNAE Productions, published on Pexels